+Assignment 1 informative, analytical and/or argumentative

+Two examples:

-Assignment 1 informative, Two examples: • a logbook/diary giving information on what was done during two days of a analytical and/or argumentative a logbook/dialy giving information on what was done during two days of a work experience or an activity weekend (i.e. writing to inform) an argument from an informed, personal viewpoint about a topical issue, e.g. arguing against the ill-treatment of prisoners (i.e. writing to persuade).
+- a logbook/diary giving information on what was done during two days of a work experience or an activity weekend (i.e. writing to inform) - an argument from an informed, personal viewpoint about a topical issue, e.g. arguing against the ill-treatment of prisoners (i.e. writing to persuade).